 In short, “I-want-to-know” moments are informational keywords.
 Consumers act on a need to learn something new instantaneously.
 Or they could be people just doing research.

-For example, if you guys went to an exotic beach and looking for what activities could be done there, those are “I-want-to-do” moments.
-These are what you use your commercial keywords on and these are where you take advantage of desire-building information.
+For example, if you went to an exotic beach and looked for what activities could be done there, those are “I-want-to-do” moments.
+These are what you use your commercial keywords on and are where you take advantage of desire-building information.

-And then, of course, you’ve got “I-want-to-buy” moments, which are transactional keywords.
+Then, you’ve got “I-want-to-buy” moments, which are transactional keywords.
 The consumer has decided what they’re going to buy; the question is, are they going to buy with you?
 And their decision will be influenced strongly by what they find online and usually last minute.
 So these tend to be your commercial and transactional queries.

 [slide: Determining the Ideal Keywords]

 I’m going to move on to Determining the Ideal Keywords.
-But before I do that, please feel free to send your questions via chat on the chat box on the upper right, and we’ll discuss them in the last ten minutes.
+But before I do that, please feel free to send your questions via chat in the chat box on the upper right, and we’ll discuss them in the last ten minutes.

-Keywords that tend to drive success for a campaign are keywords whose purpose to landing pages match.
+Keywords that drive success for a campaign are keywords whose purpose to landing pages match.
 The intent of the keyword and the intent of the page match.
 The keyword will usually have existing ranking equity.

-If the keyword has existing semantic relevance your chances for a successful campaign are higher.
+If the keyword has existing semantic relevance, your chances for a successful campaign are higher.
 And if the keywords are already supported by incumbent content on the website, then your potential for success is even higher.